AdrianoW/IDS-test/README.md

 	4.0
 	4.5

 We'd like you to implement your own version of this running median that calculates the median number of words per line, for each line of the text files in the `wc_input` directory.
-If there are multiple files in that directory, the files should be combined into a single stream and processed by your running median program in alphabetical order, so a file named `Hello.txt` should be processed before a file named `world.txt`.
+If there are multiple files in that directory, the files should be combined into a single stream and processed by your running median program in alphabetical order, so a file named `hello.txt` should be processed before a file named `world.txt`.
 The resulting running median for each line should then be outputted to a text file named `med_result.txt` in the `wc_output` directory.

 You may write your solution in any one of the following programming languages: C, C++, Clojure, Java, Python, Ruby, or Scala - then submit a link to a Github repo with your source code.
 In addition to the source code, the top-most directory of your repo must include `wc_input` and `wc_output` directories, and a shell script named `run.sh` that compiles and runs the Word Count and Running Median programs.
 If your solution requires additional libraries or dependencies, the shell script should load them first so that your programs can be run on any system just by running `run.sh`.
 See the figure below for the required structure of the top-most directory in your repo, or simply clone this repo.